Leiden University Fund.

 The aim of the fund is to stimulate research in various disciplines - including medicine, nursing sciences and paramedical professions - into hand, arm and shoulder impediments resulting from non-congenital brain injury, including CVA.

 The Prof. Jaap de Graeff-Lingling Wiyadharma Fund was established in 2020 by Mr Hans R. van der Valk, LL.M. in memory of his wife Lingling Wiyadharma and Prof. Jaap de Graeff, the physician who treated her for many years for kidney failure.
 Mr Van der Valk studied Law at Leiden University at the end of the 1950s.
 When he was posted to the embassy in Jakarta, he met Lingling Wiyadharma, who was studying in Amsterdam at the time.
-Lingling suffered from an autoimmune disease that caused her kidneys to fail, and she therefore received treatment at the LUMC from 1984.
+Lingling suffered from an autoimmune disease that caused her kidneys to fail, and she therefore received treatment at the LUMC from 1984 onwards.
 The treatment provided by Prof. De Graeff and many other physicians and specialists in numerous disciplines and several different countries enabled her life to be extended by thirty years.
-When Lingling died in 2014, Mr Van der Valk established a Named Fund in her memory, linked to the foundation of the professor who treated her.
+When Lingling died in 2014, Mr Van der Valk established a named fund in her memory, linked to the foundation of the professor who treated her.

 Purpose

-The purpose of the Fund is to support research into regenerative medicine in the area of nephrology.
+The purpose of the fund is to support research into regenerative medicine in the area of nephrology.
 The entire grant has been awarded to Prof.Dr.
 Ton Rabelink.

 Purpose